soderlind/read-offline/readme.txt

 3. Read Offline -> Print

 == Changelog ==
+= 0.2.3 =
+* Reduced mPDF library size by 90% (!!), incl removing fonts.
+Only [DejaVu fonts](http://dejavu-fonts.org/) are included.
+Will add font management (i.e. option to add fonts) in later version.
+Please [tell me](https://github.com/soderlind/read-offline/issues/new) if this breaks the plugin.
 = 0.2.2 =
 * Added localization (that is, added missing `load_plugin_textdomain()`) = 0.2.1 =